exasol/sagemaker-extension/doc/developer_guide/developer_guide.md

 ```

 ### 3. AWS Tests
+In order to run AWS tests, an IAM Role with sufficient permissions must be created on the AWS root account.
+For this, the following steps should be followed:
+1. Create role  in IAM service
+2. Select AWS account as trusted entity type
+3. Add _AmazonSageMakerFullAccess_ and _AmazonS3FullAccess_ permissions.
+4. Name the role with "_protected-_" prefix and create the defined role.

 The AWS tests are gathered under the `tests/ci-tests` directory.
 These test use
 the real AWS services.
 Therefore, you must set AWS credentials in the OS
 environment in order to use  these tests in development machine.